Studying at Yorke

 Focused On Student Needs & Ongoing support

 During your studies Yorke staff will guide and support you on academic matters such as monitor your academic progress, implement intervention strategies to help you meet your course requirements and provide counselling from trainers and industry professionals.
-The Student Information Handbook (Pdf link to Student Information Handbook) will be provided during the orientation program to give you an overview of Yorke’s policies and procedures.
+The Student Information Handbook will be provided during the orientation program to give you an overview of Yorke’s policies and procedures.

 All advice and matters dealt by Yorke are treated as professional and confidential.
 If our staff member is unable to advice on certain matters, students will be referred to professional external services.